kubeshop/botkube-docs/versioned_docs/version-0.14/installation/discord/index.md

   Alternatively, you can also update the configuration at runtime as documented [here](../../configuration/#updating-the-configuration-at-runtime)

-### Remove BotKube from Discord Server
+### Remove Botkube from Discord Server

 - Goto Discord Developers Portel <a href="https://discord.com/developers/applications">Applications</a> page<br/>
-- Click on "BotKube" and click on "Delete App" button
+- Click on "Botkube" and click on "Delete App" button

-## Remove BotKube from Kubernetes cluster
+## Remove Botkube from Kubernetes cluster

-Execute following command to completely remove BotKube and related resources from your cluster.
+Execute following command to completely remove Botkube and related resources from your cluster.

 ```bash
 helm uninstall botkube